Nahshon Garrett

 Nahshon Aaron Garrett (born August 21, 1993) is an American freestyle and graduated folkstyle wrestler, who currently competes at 57 kilograms.
-In the international style, Garrett was originally the U.S. representative for the 2018 World Championships at 61 kg as the Final X champion before withdrawing from the tournament, and is also a two-time US Open runner-up and Dave Schultz Memorial International runner-up.
-As a folkstyle wrestler, he was the '16 NCAA Division I National champion (runner-up in 2014), a four-time NCAA All-American and a four-time EIWA Conference champion for the Cornell Big Red.
+In the international style, Garrett was originally the United States representative for the 2018 World Championships at 61 kg as the Final X champion before withdrawing from the tournament due to injury.
+He is also a two-time US Open runner-up and Dave Schultz Memorial International runner-up.
+As a folkstyle wrestler, Garrett was the 2016 NCAA Division I national champion (runner-up in 2014), a four-time NCAA All-American, and a four-time EIWA Conference champion for the Cornell Big Red.